I am a diehard basketball enthusiast and online sports writer. I love writing about strategy and team management.

 A Season of Dominance

 Offensively, Jordan has a very long list of accomplishments.
-Led the NBA in scoring 9 times, the first time was his 3rd season and he would go on to lead the league in scoring every single season he played until he unretired the second time to play with Washington.
+He led the NBA in scoring 10 times.
+The first time was in his 3rd season, and he would go on to lead the league in scoring every single season he played until he unretired the second time to play with Washington.
 Basically, he led the league in scoring every single season he played beside his rookie year and the last two with the Wizards (he was 39 and 40 years old).
 Jordan averaged 37 points a game one season.
 The only player in the history of the NBA to average more points in a single season is Wilt Chamberlain.
-Even with Wilts unreal scoring displays Jordan still has a better career points per game average.
-Jordan has won 10 NBA scoring titles and Wilt 7 (LeBron only has 1).
-No other players have ever even come close to this length of dominance.
-Allen Iverson, Kevin Durant, and George Gervin are next, all with 4, 4!
+Even with Wilt's unreal scoring displays, Jordan still has a better career points per game average.
+Jordan has won 10 NBA scoring titles while Wilt has 7 (LeBron only has 1).
+No other player has ever even come close to this length of dominance.
+Allen Iverson, Kevin Durant, and George Gervin are next, all with 4!
 That is less than half the number of years Jordan led the league in scoring.
 Kareem Abdul-Jabbar holds the record for career points scored and only led the league in scoring twice.
-So to clarify, Jordan was the best scorer in the league more times than any else, ever and averages more points per game than any else, ever.
+So to clarify, Jordan was the best scorer in the league and averaged more points per game than anyone else ever.